Perturbation graphs, invariant prediction and causal relations in psychology: Appendix: Calculations of conditional distributions and correlations from Section

-We see that the two correlations are equal when we standardise $W$ such that $\sigma^{2}_{w}=1$, the same as the variance of the other variables.
+We see that the correlation in the observational context equals that of the interventional context when we standardise $W$ such that $\sigma^{2}_{w}=1$.
 Note that a deterministic hard intervention leads to an undefined correlation.
+With the data from the example we obtain the same correlation in the observational as in the hard intervention context (because we chose $\sigma^2_w=1$).